When to Use Past vs Passed: Definitions and Examples

 • In the past, people used letters to communicate.

-When used as an adjective, past describes something that is gone or finished.
+When the word past is used as an adjective, it describes something that is gone or finished.

 • The past year was full of challenges.